top of page

 This year I moved to St. John’s, Newfoundland, Canada and am taking a break to explore this new environment and to work more in oils and on my skills.
 What is important to me at this age is to generally slow down and do fewer things better, and to digitize my art lessons live with ZOOM and Streaming Video with Vimeo as my legacy.
 I strongly endorse artists sharing ideas.

-I have sold paintings from as high as $34,000 to $1.75 (and sometimes donated free).
+I have sold paintings from as high as $34,000 as low as $1.75 (and sometimes donated free).
 I have exhibited in Canada, New York City, Paris and from 2013 until Covid, to my complete thrill, a lot throughout China as a guest.
 It has become my main market.

 I like to draw and paint mostly Portraiture (people and pets), Figures, Urban Scenes and Ships but of course I paint many other genres when inspired to do so or for commissions.This means I can help artists whatever their own art is like.